ukpathologyinformatics/clara-parabricks-gpackage/README.md

   -r <refseq> : The internal Docker path where the reference sequence .fasta file is mounted (usually in /gpackage) Optional Parameters:
-  -g <gpackage_path> : Supply a different gpackage path (defaults to /gpackage) Optional Flags:
+  -g <gpackage_path> : Supply a different gpackage path (defaults to /gpackage) -L <interval_file_path> : Interval file to be supplied to the pipeline Optional Flags:
   -l : Use low-memory mode for GPUs with 16GB of memory -w : Use WES mode